 Working through real-world examples we will show how these are used in practice and how they can be used together in a “triangulated” approach.

-Download the brochure for full details of the course programme
+Download the brochure and receive further information about the course programme

-This course will suit two groups of people: those without a financial background seeking to understand accounting principles and those with financial experience who are new to the spectrum world.
+This course will suit a wide range of people: from those without a financial background seeking to understand the principles involved to those with financial experience who are new to the spectrum world.
 Likely job titles include:

-The course features a flexible combination of lectures, exercises, feedback and review sessions, as well as ‘question and answer’ sessions.
+The course features a flexible combination of lectures; exercises using real-world data and examples; feedback and review sessions; as well as ‘question and answer’ sessions.
 Class size is limited to 25.